Not only are you competing with bids, but you’re also competing with your competitors’ marketing and how they present themselves online.

 Here’s the big question: do you have a mobile-responsive website?

-Frankly, it doesn’t matter how great your content is — nobody will spend time if they can’t easily read the page on a mobile device.
+It doesn’t matter how great your content is — nobody will spend time there if they can’t easily read the page on a mobile device.
 They will leave and go somewhere else.

 2.)
-Would you fill your home with photos of random, happy-looking people or your actual family?
+Would you fill your home with photos of happy-looking people or your actual family?

 I hope the answer is obvious here.
 Why businesses still fill their websites with stock photos is beyond comprehension.
 Everyone can tell; you’re not fooling anybody.